Michael-Stewart-Webdev/text2kg-visualisation/README.md

 # Text2KG

-UWA's submission to the ICDM2019 ICDM/ICBK Knowledge Graph Contest.
+UWA's graph visualisation app that was submitted as part of the ICDM 2019 ICDM/ICBK Knowledge Graph Contest.

 Team members: